MicrosoftDocs/fabric-docs/docs/security/workspace-identity-authenticate.md

 * Trusted workspace access to firewall-enabled Storage accounts are supported in any F capacity.

-* We plan to add support for additional Fabric items such as semantic models, data pipelines, and dataflow gen2.
-We also plan to add support for additional connectors.

-* Support for workspace identity authentication in Pipeline scope activity will be added in the future.

-* You can create ADLS gen 2 connections with workspace identity auth in Manage Gateways and Connections experience.
+* You can create ADLS gen 2 connections with workspace-identity-based authentication in the Manage Gateways and Connections experience.

-* Connections with workspace identity auth can only be used in shortcuts and data pipelines
+* Connections with workspace-identity-authentication can only be used in shortcuts and data pipelines.

+* Checking the status of a connection that has workspace identity as the authentication method is not supported.

 ## Related content